Enable Metrics

 Install NGINX Management Suite & API Connectivity Manager

-Follow the steps in the Installation Guide to set up NGINX Management Suite and ACM.
+Follow the steps in the Installation Guide to set up NGINX Management Suite and API Connectivity Manager.
 You do not need to configure a Developer Portal for this tutorial.

 Install NGINX Agent on Data Plane Host